 What’s more convenient than shopping from home on your smartphone?
 Retail giants like Amazon have made it easier than ever to order online and receive their products quickly and safely.
 The protective packaging.has revolutionized what customers expect from online businesses when it comes to shipping and

 Let’s take a look at what the “Amazon Effect” means for protective packaging and how you can adapt your packaging strategies for the digital age.

 Protective packaging is one of the first things your customers see.
 That’s why it’s important you put a lot of thought into the shipping supplies you choose for your brand.

 Online retail giants like Amazon have made it easy to post reviews, for better or worse.
-For this reason, it’s more important than ever for you to check your online reviews.
+That’s why it’s more important than ever to check your online reviews.

 Today, more products are being shipped directly to customers.
 This may mean that more of your delivery people are lifting and carrying boxes by hand.

 Most shipping damage happens within the last mile of the journey.
-For example, a delivery person may drop a package by accident while loading their truck.
-Packages can also get jostled in the truck while out for delivery.
+For example, a delivery person may drop a package by accident while loading their trucks.
+Packaging can also get jostled in the truck while out for delivery.